navi-language/navi/README.md

   Navi is equipped with native support for incremental financial data computation, making it ideal for real-time calculation and analysis of stock market data.
   It boasts a rich set of scientific computing capabilities, includes built-in functions for technical stock market indicators, and standard library support for
-  LongPort OpenAPI, significantly reducing development costs for algorithmic trading.
+  LongPort OpenAPI, significantly reducing development costs for programmatic trading.

 ## Installation